Nathan Evans, Chair of the Board

 California State University Chancellor’s Office

-Nathan Evans currently serves as Chief of Staff and Senior Advisor for Academic and Student Affairs at the California State University (CSU) Office of the Chancellor, the systemwide office for the largest public four-year institution in the nation with 23 campuses and over 470,000 students.
-In this capacity, he serves as senior strategic advisor on academic and student affairs initiatives for the university system and represents the system in state and national venues on academic and student affairs matters.
-Prior to this role, he served as Director of Enrollment Management at the CSU Office of the Chancellor, responsible for systemwide admissions and enrollment management policies and practices, transfer programs, and academic advising.
+Nathan Evans currently serves as Deputy Vice Chancellor of Academic and Student Affairs at the California State University (CSU) Office of the Chancellor, the systemwide office for the largest public four-year institution in the nation with 23 campuses and over 470,000 students.
+In this capacity, he serves as a lead strategic advisor on academic and student affairs initiatives for the university system and represents the system in state and national venues on academic and student affairs matters.
+Prior to this role, he served as Chief of Staff of Academic and Student Affairs and Director of Enrollment Management at the CSU Office of the Chancellor, responsible for systemwide admissions and enrollment management policies and practices, transfer programs, and academic advising.

 Before joining the CSU systemwide office, Mr. Evans served in leadership posts in enrollment and student services in all three segments of public higher education in California – including San Diego State University, California State University San Marcos, the University of California, San Diego, and the San Diego Community College District as well as roles in admissions, recruitment, and academic advising at Arizona State University.
 He earned both a Master’s Degree in Higher Education Administration and a baccalaureate degree in Communication at Arizona State University.